riidefi/RiiStudio/source/brres/README.md

 | SHP0   | No        |

 * Restrictions on track ordering when editing.

+## Current limitations
+- PAT0, CLR0 and CHR0 support is slightly less than ideal.
+In particular, existing code emphasizes bit-perfect rebuilding, but lacks the flexibility useful for editing.
+Future versions should address this.
+- The internal parts of the library are written in C++.
+Additionally, the `clang` compiler is needed on Windows.
+The Microsoft Visual C++ compiler cannot be used.
+- A lot of documentation is still needed.
+- SHP0 is unsupported, although almost never used.
+- Only V11 MDL0 is supported.
+For older titles we should support older (and newer) versions (v7: Wii Sports?, v9: Brawl, v12: Kirby, etc.)
+- JSON* structures probably shouldn't be directly exposed.
+- The names of enum values do not always follow Rust convention.

 ## Tests
 Unit tests are being used to validate correctness.
 Run the suite with `cargo test`